 The Policy Council is the Association's leadership team.
 It currently consists of four elected cohorts serving staggered, four-year terms of office; the APPAM officers (ex officio voting); the APPAM executive director and the editor of JPAM (ex-officio non-voting).

+The term is 4 years with elections held each December.
+Serving on the Council is a great opportunity to become more engaged in APPAM activities and make decisions that impact the strategic direction of the organization.
+The Policy Council meets twice a year and all Council Members serve on at least one committee throughout the year.
 The Policy Council is responsible for setting policy and strategy for the association.
 Between meetings of the Policy Council, the Executive Committee (the officers, the executive director, and the editor of JPAM) is authorized to make tactical and implementation decisions for APPAM.

 Click here for a listing of APPAM Officers.